20 Last-Minute Summer Vacations You Barely Need to Plan

 With shopping, dining, shows, rides, and more, Las Vegas is about so much more than casinos (although there are plenty of those too!).
 But the best part is it’s all within walking distance of any hotel on the strip and many hotels offer package deals for their on-site attractions.
 Need more ideas?
 Try one of these 17 summer vacations everyone should try before 50.

 Our recommendation: Trip Advisor makes it easy to see all your options, read reviews, and pick the ideal casino for your Vegas vacay.

 Are you a risk taker?
 Sign up for a one-stop adventure

-If you love river rafting, hiking, boating, or any type of outdoor adventure then you already know how much work they can be to plan!
-Skip all the hassle by going with a company who will handle all the details, from gear to permits, so all you have to do is show up for the adventure.
+If you love river rafting, hiking, boating, or any type of outdoor adventure, then you already know how much work they can be to plan!
+Skip all the hassle by going with a company who will handle all the details, from gear to permits, so all you have to do is show up for the fun.

 Love Hawaii?
 Go to Hawaii

 Hawaii is a destination unlike any other, going beyond the normal beach vacation.
 The islands offer a particular kind of relaxed attitude, cuisine, and culture that you can’t find anywhere else.
 Unfortunately, it can be super confusing to sort out all your options and plan everything.
 One option is to pick an island that suits your fancy and go with the flow there.
 For something a little more budget friendly, check out these 22 mini-vacations that won’t break the bank.